holidayextras/jsonapi-server/documentation/handlers.md

 function(resourceConfig) { };
 ```
 `resourceConfig` is the complete configuration object passed in to `jsonApi.define()`.

+#### close
+`close` is invoked without any parameters, when `jsonApi.close()` is called.
+It should close database connections, file handles, timers, event listeners, etc, as though `initialise` were never called.

 #### search
 `search` is invoked with a `request` object (see above).